 - 3. Swipe up and down to scroll through any lists and press on an item to make any desired changes. - 4.
-Press the Save softkey to save your changes. - Press the button or the Quit softkey at any time to exit without saving changes.
+Tap the Save softkey to save your changes. - 5.
+Press the \infty button or tap the Quit softkey at any time to exit without saving changes.

-- 1. For more information about customizing your phone using the available options from the IP phone UI, see "Customizing Your Phone" on page xliii. - 2.
+- 1. For more information about customizing your phone using the available options from the IP phone UI, see "Customizing Your Phone" on page 44. - 2.
 For more information about Advanced options, contact your System Administrator.